-McElhanney is providing a wide array of services for this project including structural, civil, and hydrological engineering, environmental, visualization, and arborist services.
-McElhanney developed the images below to help illustrate the project concept.
+McElhanney provided a wide array of expertise for this project including structural, civil, and hydrological engineering and environmental, visualization, and arborist services.

 Protecting the fish habitat in Bear Creek was a key component of this project.
 McElhanney’s environmental services team not only protected the habitat, but improved it as well.
 Once the fish returned to the creek, they discovered the new and upgraded stream habitat waiting for them – gone are the in-water creosote piles, jagged rocks, hardened shotcrete, and concrete bagged banks.
-Their updated counterparts include riffle and plunge pools, embedded boulder clusters and velocity shadows, a low water connectivity channel, and a wildlife corridor.
+Their updated counterparts include riffle and plunge pools, embedded boulder clusters and velocity shadows, and a low water connectivity channel.
 Not only did our upgrades result in an overall positive net gain of fish habitat, but the improved quality of this section of Bear Creek contributes to the neighbouring community as well.

 Bear Creek Fish Habitat, before